Phoenix0z/holleworld/README.md

 # holleworld
 my first repository
-Hello！ I will try my best to learn and word.
+Hello！ I will try my best to learn and work.